What is Video Surveillance as a Service (VSaaS)?

 Emerging Cloud Computing Trends

-The VSAAS market is thriving and is projected to grow at a CAGR of 18.3% over the next 7 years as more and more organizations shift away from on-premise security solutions.
+The VSAAS market is thriving and statistics projects to grow at a CAGR of 18.3% over the next 7 years as more and more organizations shift away from on-premise security solutions.
 Cloud computing is rapidly transforming the security industry by offering new cloud-based security services that weren’t possible 10 years ago.

 Within the next few years, machine learning and artificial intelligence advancements will open even more doors within the video surveillance market.
 This will help businesses respond to security threats in real-time by alerting them of potential security concerns.
 For instance, object detection algorithms may identify and warn companies when possible weapons or tools are seen on their cameras, which may pose a risk to people or property.